 How Atmos Calculates Carbon Impact

 When you deposit your money with Atmos, we pledge that those deposits will be used exclusively to fund climate-positive infrastructure and accelerate our transition to a clean, fair and transformed economy.
 That means things like renewable energy, energy efficiency overhauls, electric transportation, green construction, regenerative agriculture and so much more.
-If you’d like to see more of the types of projects we will and won’t fund, you can view them at the Deposits page.
+If you’d like to see more of the types of projects we will and won’t fund, you can view them on the Products page.

 Atmos is partnering with financial institutions to fund these projects with your deposits.
 Once those deposits are placed we’ll show you the precise carbon impact of your account balances based on specific fundings and update this reference to maintain complete and constant accuracy.
 In the meantime, we’re showing you the indicative impact of intentional banking with Atmos to illustrate just how much power your money has.